jsunier/php-symfony-test/README.md

 * PostgreSQL
 * MySQL/MariaDB

-Every images include the latest version of [composer](https://getcomposer.org) installed at `/usr/local/bin/composer`.
+Every images include the latest version of [composer](https://getcomposer.org) installed at `/usr/bin/composer` and the latest version of the [Symfony CLI](https://symfony.com/download) installed at `/usr/local/bin/symfony`.

 Composer is installed with [hirak/prestissimo](https://packagist.org/packages/hirak/prestissimo) plugin to speed up packages installation.